soblom/dotfiles/README.md

 ## Credits

 Most of the ZSH configuration is based on Mark H. Nichols great article [Zsh Configuration From the Ground Up](http://zanshin.net/2013/02/02/zsh-configuration-from-the-ground-up/)

+I also peaked into some dotfile repos listed on [dotfiles.github.com](https://dotfiles.github.io/)